adolsalamanca/consul-go-poc/README.md

-## Consul used for leader election using Go
+## Leader Election using Hashicorp Consul KV

 <p>
 This is a simple probe of concept that uses Consul KV to make leader election between several instances of a service that exposes a simple API.
 </p>
 <p>
-All services APIs would be reachable by its hostname but sometimes we have tasks that would need to be performed by just one of the services, this is why consul is useful here.
+All services APIs would be reachable by its hostname but we would like some of its tasks to be performed by just one of the instances, here is where Consul shines.
 </p>

-## What is consul?
+## What is Consul?

 <p>
 Consul is a distributed, highly-available, and multi-datacenter aware tool for service discovery, configuration, and orchestration.